A supplement to the

 Re-varnished port-side lounge window frame

-Oak effect cable trunking similar to the type fitted to the underside of the cratch beam
+Brown cable trunking as fitted to the underside of the cratch beam

 Regarding the previously mentioned headlamp and horn bracket, I had taken it home along with the headlamp and horn to be cut to length and have an additional hole cut into it for the horn.
 On inspection the horn looked as though it was coming to the end of its life and should really be replaced.
 A while ago I bought an "oooghaa" klaxon type horn to fit to Total Eclipse but had never got around to fitting it.
 Now seemed the ideal time to dig it out and replace the original horn with it so the headlamp/horn bracket could be modified accordingly and painted before fitting to the cratch where there is a cut-out especially to accommodate the bracket.
 The cable trunking can then be fitted to hide all the cables with the exception of the horn cables which will need to go via a different route if it is to remain hidden.

-Klaxon type horn to replace the ageing original horn
+Klaxon horn to replace the original ageing car-type horn

 We have accomplished quite a lot when it comes to making the boat our own but there are still a few modifications we would like to make.
 Ange has said that at some stage she would like to replace the floor coverings with biscuit coloured carpet in the lounge and Karndean "posh vinyl" flooring for the rest of the boat.
 But for now the existing carpet in the lounge and vinyl cushion-floor will have to suffice.
 The battery box will need to be replaced before the next Boat Safety Certificate examination takes place as one of the batteries is not enclosed within the existing box... the design of which makes it extremely difficult to access the batteries to check fluid levels, connections etc. As far as the interior is concerned there is not a lot that we would like to alter except for the previously mentioned floor coverings.
-The interior of the front doors and port side lounge and kitchen windows need rubbing down and re-varnishing... jobs for the summer I think!
 We have toyed with the idea of having a fixed double bed fitted in the rear cabin but this would make the entrance stairs from the rear deck awkward and cramped but we have not discounted the idea all together.
-Due to not being able to see over the cabin roof when sitting on the aft deck seating whilst steering I plan to purchase two cast iron tractor seats and attach them to tubing which will slide into the apertures and tubing already fitted to the fixed seating on the aft deck by the previous owner.
+Due to not being able to see over the cabin roof when sitting on the aft deck seating whilst steering I plan to purchase two cast iron tractor seats and attach tubing to them which will slide into the apertures and tubing already fitted to the fixed seating on the aft deck by the previous owner.

 Karndean "Blond Oak Parquet" effect Flooring